-Editor’s Note: This is the second section of our two part series teaching 27 ways late starters can catch-up on saving money for retirement.
-Part one taught the first 3 of 6 tactics focusing on traditional ways to catch-up on retirement savings.
+Editor’s Note: This is the second section of our two part series teaching 27 ways late starters can catch up on retirement savings.
+Part one taught the first 3 of 6 tactics focusing on traditional ways to catch up on retirement savings.
 In part 2, below, we will break with conventional wisdom in the final 3 tactics.

 Tactic Four: Overcome The Mathematical Limitations To Retirement Savings Through Direct Ownership